home-assistant/iOS/README.md

 ## Continuous Integration

-We are using [Travis](https://travis-ci.org/home-assistant/home-assistant-iOS) alongside [Fastlane](https://fastlane.tools/) to perform continuous integration both by unit testing and deploying to [App Store Connect](https://appstoreconnect.apple.com) later on.
+We are using [Github Actions](https://github.com/home-assistant/iOS/actions) alongside [Fastlane](https://fastlane.tools/) to perform continuous integration both by unit testing and deploying to [App Store Connect](https://appstoreconnect.apple.com) later on.

 ### Environment variables

-To make sure iTunes can deploy, make sure you have them set to something similar to the following environment variables. **The values are only examples!**.
+To make sure Fabric and App Store Connect can deploy, make sure you have them set to something similar to the following environment variables. **The values are only examples!**.

 **Note:** For ENV variables to work in Xcode you to set `$ defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO` and launch Xcode from the terminal.
 [Apple Developer Forums](https://forums.developer.apple.com/thread/8451)